 The Forties and Fifties

-Thinking out loud and questioning, was seen as a sign of weakness in the simple and happy world where family pride and pride of country say only the prideful things.
-The doctrines, dogma and right-ways promulgated by the Church, and the secure, comfortable faith of the Irish Catholic family environment gave way to escape from the frightening realities of life.
+Thinking out loud and questioning were seen as a sign of weakness in the simple and happy world where family pride and pride of country meant you only say the prideful things.
+The doctrines, dogma and right ways promoted by the Church, and the secure, comfortable faith of the Irish Catholic family environment gave escape from the frightening realities of life.
 They also held up a confidence that prayer and trust in God would be all that you needed to live a good and righteous life.
 As I look back it seems that a lot of these convictions were good in that they nurtured in us a trust in God, a trust in our journey and a belief that all things were possible with God.

 (Written by: Lyman / Waggoner / Robinson)